BambooSoftwareLLC/organization/HR/employee-benefits.md

 Starting in January 2023, we will be offering employees a 401(K) plan with the following details (subject to change prior to the plan's finalization):
 - 100% company match on the first 4% of employee contributions
 - Immediate vesting on all employee and employer contributions

+## Profit Sharing

+A portion of annual company profits will be shared with employees.
+The amount per employee will be decided on a discretionary basis based on the value that each employee brings to the team.

 ## Life Insurance